scality/metalk8s/docs/installation/introduction.rst

    Nodes may belong to both planes, so that one can run applications alongside the control plane services.

-control plane nodes often are responsible for providing storage for :term:`API Server`, by running :term:`etcd`.
+Control plane nodes often are responsible for providing storage for :term:`API Server`, by running :term:`etcd`.
 This responsibility may be offloaded to other nodes from the workload plane (without the ``etcd`` taint).